walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/identity-recovery-format.md

 is not evidence that an issuer permits credential-key migration.
 The record retains its minimum storage destination and explicit authorization policy.
 Hardware requires hardware on restoration;
 native storage cannot become database storage.
 Authorization must match an explicitly permitted current host option.
-Native aliases, access groups and old device attestations are not portable policy.
-Hardware-generated/device-bound host policies prohibit the operation independently of the record's cryptographic validity.
+Native aliases, access groups and old device attestations are not portable policy. `HardwareGenerated` and `BackupAndCustodyDisabled` host policies prohibit the operation independently of the record's cryptographic validity.

 ## Legacy derivation reader